 Sadly, it also has some of the worst and most dangerous taxi drivers I have ever experienced in Europe.
-Despite the white-knuckle ride I endured when taking a taxi to my Faro hotel some years back, Portugal is a country I rate highly as it simply ticks all the boxes when it comes to a holiday.
+Despite the white-knuckle ride I endured when taking a taxi to my Faro hotel some years back, Portugal is a country I rate highly as it simply ticks all the boxes when it comes to what we as tourists demand from a holiday.

-The coastline of the Algarve has some of the finest beaches in Europe.
-The capital city of Lisbon offers history, culture, and nightlife.
+The coastline of the Algarve has some of the finest beaches in Europe while the capital city of Lisbon as well as Porto provides history, culture, and nightlife.
 If you want to get out and about, then you have plenty of national parks and outdoor spaces to enjoy.
-In addition to this, Portugal has good food, superb beer, a warm climate, and incredible history.
+In addition to this, Portugal has pretty good food, superb beer, a warm climate, and incredible history.
 Overall the country is a bit of an all-rounder.

 Portugal also has some great island destinations.
-Madeira – the pearl of the Atlantic with its flora and fauna and the Madeira wine.
+Madeira – the pearl of the Atlantic with its flora and fauna and its Madeira wine.
 You can stay or enjoy an afternoon tea at the famous and ever so fabulous Reid’s Palace Hotel in Funchal.
-The Azores islands provide opportunities to spot migrating whales.
-Furthermore, there is some superb walking and hiking available.
+The Azores islands provide opportunities to spot migrating whales along with superb walking and hiking.

-Portugal has a lot to offer the holidaymaker or intrepid explorer.
+Portugal has plenty to offer the holidaymaker or intrepid explorer.

 Memories Of Portugal

-You have to spend the time and immerse yourself in all of what Portugal offers.
+You have to spend the time to immerse yourself in all that Portugal offers.
 You can’t simply “get it” on the first visit as you may be sadly disappointed.
 I certainly was.
 It was not just those taxi drivers.
 It was also the service in some hotels that had been a bit of a letdown – the occasional rude waiter or barman.
-There is also cold food that is from time to time served up.
+There is also cold food that was occasionally served up.
 I guess I expected more of Portugal in those early visits.
 In recent times I have visited with less expectation and been quietly surprised.
 Very similar to my first impressions of Malta.

 Madeira is a beautiful island.
 Staying in a Quinta – an old manor house – was a highlight.
 I remember one I stayed at had a resident giant tortoise who patrolled the gorgeous grounds.